BonfimLucas/BonfimLucas/README.md

 #
 <div align = "center">
 <H3> HI!
 I'M LUCAS BONFIM🖥</H3>
-🎓👨🏽‍🎓 Studant in analysis and systems development<br> at Ninth of July University<br>
+🎓👨🏽‍🎓 Graduate in analysis and systems development<br> at Ninth of July University and Bachelor in Computer Science.<br>
 </div>

 #